eoscostarica/guide.eoscostarica.io/docs/community-resources/eosio-networks.md

 * * *

-- [Europechain](https://europechain.io/): A public-permissioned blockchain that uses conventionals channels to support the enforcement of the European normative, GDPR included.
+- [Europechain](https://europechain.io/): A public-permissioned blockchain that uses conventional channels to support the enforcement of the European normative, GDPR included.

 * * *